- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily during a Mass for Diocese of Little Rock seminarians and their parents at the Cathedral of St. Andrew in Little Rock on Saturday, Aug.
-8, 2015.
-It is based on the readings for the feast of the Memorial of St. Dominic.
+Bishop Anthony B. Taylor preached the following homily at the Cathedral of St. Andrew in Little Rock on Saturday, Aug.
+11, 2018.
+It is based on the readings for the 18th Week in Ordinary Time, Cycle II.

 Some of you may know that I am on the Board of Directors of the Catholic Extension Society, which promotes the work of the Church in mission dioceses in the United States.
 Many of our churches in Arkansas have received Catholic Extension grants for building construction and grants to fund ministry in parts of our diocese, for instance Hispanic ministry in several areas of Arkansas.

 Every two years we have a conference for the bishops of these mission dioceses and in 2012 one of the main speakers was Msgr.
 Friend.
 His topic was vocations and he built his talk around three Bs: Believing, Becoming and Belonging.
 Later he added a fourth B: Be-Love.

 It was a terrific talk and the central point was that to have vocations, you have to believe.
 And until 15 years ago a defeatist attitude prevailed regarding vocations: We had in many ways quit believing.
 Unless you really believe, you don’t have a solid foundation on which to build.

 I want you to know that I appreciate the fears that some of you parents may feel because your sons are doing something very countercultural.
 They are walking by faith.
 I hope you find them inspiring.

 He then described what has been done here in Arkansas to move us to the point where we are now.
 We believe in a provident God who asks that we set aside our fears and walk by faith.
 A God who, in the words of today’s Gospel, can move mountains if we only have faith the size of a mustard seed.